promotedai/logger-js/README.md

 # logger-ts

-This library is used to convert
+This library is used to convert Snowplow events to Promoted events.

 # Scripts